tus/tus-resumable-upload-protocol/protocol.md

 The Server MUST always include `Upload-Offset` header in `HEAD` response, even if it is `0`, or the upload is already considered completed.
 If the size of the upload is known the Server MUST include the `Upload-Length` header in the response.
-If the resource is not found Servers SHOULD return either `404 Not Found`, `410 Gone` or `403 Forbidden` status without an `Upload-Offset` header.
+If the resource is not found the Server SHOULD return either `404 Not Found`, `410 Gone` or `403 Forbidden` status without an `Upload-Offset` header.

 The Client SHOULD NOT cache the `HEAD` response.